 Our ED is especially prepared for stroke victims.
 We can administer TPA to break down clots, and we have the technology to remove a clot from the brain.
 Our Stroke Center holds the Joint Commission’s Gold Seal of Approval, the Get With The Guidelines®-Stroke Gold Plus Achievement Award with Target: Stroke Honor Roll Elite Plus designation from the American Heart and American Stroke associations, as well as the Georgia Coverdell “Door-To-Needle Time” award—an award granted to hospitals with an average TPA treatment time of 45 minutes or less.

 The Percutaneous Coronary Catheterization Intervention Center provides expedited heart care for patients suffering from a heart attack.
 The time it takes for an angioplasty to be performed once a heart patient arrives at a hospital is call door-to-balloon time.
-Columbus Regional Health doctors have reduced this time to around 60 minutes, which is far below the national average.
+Piedmont Columbus Regional doctors have reduced this time to around 60 minutes, which is far below the national average.